6-days / 5-nights ITMI Signature Master Class

 NOVEMBER 5 – 10, 2019

-This Master Class is open to all Tour Directors, Guides, Industry Professionals, Family & Friends.
+This Master Class is open to all Tour Directors, Group Leaders, Guides, Industry Professionals, Family & Friends.

 This educational and emotionally moving tour will open your eyes and tug at your heartstrings.
 Be prepared to learn new lessons about Civil Rights in the United States and uncover historical and cultural facts that have long gone unsung.
 Moments in history will come alive and you will relive the times and music that changed America forever, while gaining new insights about cultural awareness and sensitivity.
 The music of the era crossed genres, gave people a voice and something to share.
 It was no coincidence that rock 'n' roll and the civil rights movement started at the same time.
 Learn about musical legends who overcame racial and socioeconomic barriers to create an impact on America’s music and its influence on the culture of a generation.
 Learn about the human stories that make America the incredible land that it is today and how to showcase a part of our country’s population that has been amazingly resilient and incredibly strong through difficult times and exciting change.